Sebastianhju/Runeterra-5e/Items/Rare Items.md

 -2700 Gold
 - Wonderous Item

 **Quicksilver** As a reaction upon begin immobilized you can remove all immobilizing effects and cast lesser restoration on yourself.
+Once this effect is used it cannot be used again until 30 seconds pass.

 **Unstoppable** You gain +2 to saving throws agains immobilizing effects.